advancedresearch/the_century_of_satire/mary-the-witch-mother.md

 is of less importance than the insight of Early Christians as drawing on parallels and stories in the Hellenized world.
 Here, this is a research question about Early Christianity as a mystery religion that responds to other established mystery religions.

-Hillman claims that mystery religions start with Medea, which was belived in myths to be grandaughter of the sun god Helios.
+Hillman claims that mystery religions start with Medea, which was belived in myths to be granddaughter of the sun god Helios.
 Medea comes from a dynasty that ruled the Black Sea with piracy and performed medical experiments on people washed ashore, as part of their religious human sacrificial ritual.
+Unlike her aunt Circe, who develops high skills of medicine from this experimentation, Medea seeks to help the people who were washed ashore.
+Medea disguises herself as a old woman and enters a city with medicine bringing people into euphoric mental states.
+This forms the mythical beginning of mystery religions.

 Medea might have been a character that later became what people associated with a "witch": A female sorcerer and healer.
 Due to this origin of mystery religion, a "savior figure" is a mortal being descending from divinity with magical powers (medicine).